IEEEServices/hackathon-2021/README.md

 ## Submitting & submission deadline

-All submissions need to be finalized by **Monday September 30, midnight Eastern Standard Time, Time zone in New York, NY (GMT-5)**.
+All submissions need to be finalized by **Monday August 30, midnight Eastern Standard Time, Time zone in New York, NY (GMT-5)**.

 Upon submission, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the version of the project you want to be evaluated with the tag `submission`.